 You are encouraged to limit your resume to one page.
+While you can have a primary copy of your resume that's longer, limiting your content to one page help you highlight the most relevant information.
 Certainly, there are exceptions.
-A counselor will be happy to review your resume and help you in this process.
+A Career Center staff member will be happy to review your resume and help you in this process.

 There is no need to put the word "resume" or words "resume of" at the top of the page.
 This document has become recognizable and will speak for itself.
-Your name,phone number and e-mail address should be placed at the top of the page.
-If you choose to list your address and have a school address in addition to another address (parents, etc.), it is advisable to list those addresses where you might be reached.
+Your name, phone number and e-mail address should be placed at the top of the page.
+If you choose to list your address and have a school address in addition to another address (family home, etc.), it is advisable to list those addresses where you might be reached. in most cases, listing only the city and state is all that's necessary; a street address is not recommended, especially for resumes that will be posted online.
 Be sure to update the address or phone number if changes occur.

 Ideally, a resume will be specifically prepared for each employer.
 Because of this, use care in how you word your "career objective."
 If you are applying for positions in several different areas, the objective may be omitted from your resume.
 Education majors should replace "career objective" with "teaching field" because this is what they are certified for and it is not likely to change.
 To target a particular employer or career field, you may want to prepare individual resumes for the actual interview.
 Remember, cover letters can be used to serve the purpose of establishing why you are sending a resume and you will be the communicator of this information in the interview itself.